Honeyhtun08/honeyhtun08.github.io/_portfolio/portfolio-4.md

 ---
-title: "Appending Virial Star Formation Algorithms in NIHAO Cosmological Simulations"
+title: "New Star Formation Algorithms in NIHAO"
 excerpt: " Updating the star formation mechanism in NIHAO using algorithms based on the Virial Theorem "
 collection: portfolio
 ---